VishalRamki/C-Codes/Generic-Code/Stacks/README.md

-# Generic Stack(s) In C99
+# Generic Stack(s) && Author Info

-I think its C99?
-I don't really know.
+Code: Generic Stacks
+Author: VishalRamki
+CurrentVersion: 1.1

 Anyhow, yeah so this is a generic stack function/structure for you to make use of.
 Basically you can push any type of data, ints, doubles, chars etc. And pop it back out using a pointer.
 It behaves like a stack.
 It is a minimal version of a stack, no other features or stuff.
 Not sure what else you can add but sure.

 # Why?